12 February 2026

 IN.TUNE unites eight European universities in music and arts in an alliance to forge a joint, long-term strategy for excellence in education, research, innovation, and societal service.
 The IN.TUNE joint research cooperation activities, the Knowledge Hubs (KH), and Annual IN.TUNE Research Events (AIRE) of IN.TUNE’s Work package (WP) 4, support transnational research collaboration, academic exchanges, and knowledge sharing across disciplines.

 During the first AIRE at mdw, there will be contributions from all eight IN.TUNE partner universities, with a focus on enabling discussions, comparisons, and exchange across different practices.
-The aim is to learn from each other and to foster future collaboration in research and link research to education.
+The aim is to learn from each other and to foster future collaboration in research, with a particular focus on linking research to education.

 In the run-up to the event, participants will take part in a dedicated online Knowledge Hub which will serve as an incubator for the content of the AIRE.
 Engagement in the Knowledge Hub is a key part of the process, shapes contributions at the event and is expected to continue beyond the event itself.

-A) Towards a new perspective on research culture in the arts: How is research performed and what are its implications for (research) education?
+A) Towards a new perspective on research culture in higher arts education: How is research performed and what are its implications for (research) education?

 Which forms of research are understood within our institutions, in relation to questions about methods, results, interdisciplinarity, and integration in education?
-How can we develop a future understanding of varieties of methods in research in the arts?
+How can we develop a future understanding of varieties of methods in research in the arts to promote research-led teaching?
 Is a distinction between artistic and scientific research a question of methods more than a question of research areas?
-What might be relevant future research actions, activities, and contexts (e.g. music and cultural diversity, sound materialism, music and the environmental crisis, music and AI)?
+What might be relevant future research actions, activities, and contexts (e.g. music and cultural diversity, sound materialism, music and the environmental crisis, music and AI), and how can this inform the curriculum?

-B) Researcher identities/positions in the arts: Who does the research?
+B) Researcher identities/positions in higher arts education: Who does the research?
 What role does it play in our educational institutions?

-In teaching intensive environments, how can more teachers be involved in research activities, to support research-led teaching?
+In teaching intensive environments, how can more teachers and students be involved in research activities, to support research-led teaching?
 To what extent is research recognised and accepted as a strategic choice – or as an investment?
 How does research inform educational practices and to what extent is research motivated by educational needs?
-What are the experiences with research leadership within the alliance?
+What are the experiences with leadership on research within the alliance institutions?

-C) Resources/infrastructures for research in the arts: How is it organised institutionally?
+C) Resources/infrastructures for research in higher arts education: How is it organised institutionally?

 develop the position of our research in a situation where research may